I find it fascinating that one of the healthiest things I can do is… not much at all!

 Meditation allows us to tap into our parasympathetic nervous system, allowing us to enter into a restorative state, as opposed to the sympathetic nervous system which is associated with a more aroused state and wakefulness.

-I meditate every day for 20 to 30 minutes but it can be done anytime, including in the workplace where it is exploding in popularity.
-As little as 5 to 10 minutes of meditation at your desk or in any quiet place can greatly reduce your stress level resulting in improved concentration and productivity.
+I meditate in the morning every day for 20 to 30 minutes but it can be done anytime, including in the workplace where it is exploding in popularity.
+As little as five to ten minutes of meditation at your desk or in any quiet place can greatly reduce your stress level resulting in improved concentration and productivity.

 When I turn off mental chatter and tune back into my body and breath, I am able to enter a state of calmness that is almost mystical in its nature.
 And because I have practiced consistently for a long time, I am able to go deeply into that place where my mind and body crave to be.